How to Create a New Page on WordPress

 Feature Image & Discussion

 If you want to add your current page under a Parent Page, you need to go to the Page Attribute area.
 Here, you can select the suitable Parent from the page list.
-And set the Order of the page because a parent page may have many subpages.
+Set the Order of the page because a parent page may have many subpages.

 Page Attribute